-This Law does NOT apply to the Stage 1 U9 competition.
+This Law does NOT apply to the Stage 1 U9 and Girls Stage 1 Junior competitions.
 Any delivery of the type described above is to be treated as a fair delivery in this age group.

 In all age groups, regardless of the speed of the bowler: